Thesis Defense Self-Introduction | Identity Line, Advisor, Program, Title, and Handoff Sentence

 What this page helps you do first

-- Useful for stabilizing the “who I am and what I defend” part
+- Stabilize the “who I am and what I defend” segment

 Why the defense introduction should not rely on improvisation